cwwang1979/IMAN-to-Predict-Cancer-Subtype-and-molecular-status-of-MSI-TP53-mutation-and-TMB-of-EC-and-CRC/README.md

 # Interpretable Multi-stage Attention Network to Predict Cancer Subtype and Molecular Status of Microsatellite Instability, TP53 mutation and Tumor Mutational Burden of Endometrial and Colorectal Cancer

 ## Associated Publications
-(Submitted) Wang et al. (2024) Interpretable Multi-stage Attention Network to Predict Cancer Subtype and Molecular Status of Microsatellite Instability, TP53 mutation and Tumor Mutational Burden of Endometrial and Colorectal Cancer
+Wang et al. (In submission) Interpretable Multi-stage Attention Network to Predict Cancer Subtype and Molecular Status of Microsatellite Instability, TP53 mutation and Tumor Mutational Burden of Endometrial and Colorectal Cancer

 ## Datasets
 ### Endometrial Cancer